 Example 3.
 A man claims to hear God speak to him.
 He gathers a group of passionate followers to share his message.
 [Authority Sort - Internal / External] Elicit the sequence of steps and submodality distinctions.
 Use the NLP Meta Model to gather and map out the structure of how the man experiences God.
 For example, location of voice, volume, tonality, tempo, language, accent, gender, and specific words used.
 How did he know that it was God and not the Devil, an entity or his own internal dialogue?
 What is the mans preferred representational systems - visual, auditory or kinaesthetic?
 And in what representation system was the message received?

-For example, Bayer was implicated in WW1 and WW11 war crimes.
-Convicted Nazi war criminals went on to head up the pharmaceutical organisation after WW11.
-Some people don't seem to have a problem with that.
-Yet in Australia a requirement to gain employment with some types of businesses, or gain entrance to an industry association, or to work with children is to have a clean criminal record.
+Yet by contrast in Australia a requirement to gain employment with some types of businesses, or gain entrance to an industry association, or to work with children is to have a clean criminal record.
 [Analogy]

 What are the questions that need to be asked?
 What is the question that you are not allowed to ask?
 Is political correctness required?
 Why?
 Who is driving that attitude?
 Does that create a blind spot?
 What are you not seeing or hearing - what is missing?
 Are there other sources of information?
 In respect of a television documentary what relevance is there between the film footage, the images and the voice over, the commentary, and the topic of discussion?
 At an educational institution who chose the curriculum?
 What is included and what is excluded?
 Who made that decision?
 In a book did the author acknowledge all sources of information in the bibliography?

 Example - product labelling: We read a list of ingredients on a consumer product.
 Are they the only ingredients?
 Are there other ingredients that have not been listed?
 If so, then why and what are they?
 For example, toxic industry waste added to fertilizer.